 “What about that cute little café you’re always on about?”

 So they walked under a cloudlessly blue sky down the cobblestone street where the vivid cool of spring was fanning out into the engulfing heat of the summer.
 They found a small table facing the street, where the empty happiness of the world lay, awaiting an audience.
-Padma listened idly as Fanny chattered on about her brother and her brother’s wedding and weren’t weddings just lovely?
+Padma listened idly as Franny chattered on about her brother and her brother’s wedding and weren’t weddings just lovely?

 “And his fiancée’s dress is just gorgeous – you’d love it – ” Padma made a noncommittal sound.
-It was highly unlikely she’d so much as spare a glance to anything Fanny of faux-fur and tacky shoes fame would like. “ – it’s this lovely peach color and – oh! – ”
+It was highly unlikely she’d so much as spare a glance to anything Franny of faux-fur and tacky shoes fame would like. “ – it’s this lovely peach color and – oh! – ”

 There was a whooshing noise down the street and two figures popped into view.
 Within moments, Anthony was jogging down to meet them, out of breath and apology in hand.